OxDuke/eprintf/README.md

 Writes every character from the null-terminated string to default I/O.
 * `void eprintf(const char* formatStringPointer, ...)`
  Writes a formatted string to default I/O. For the syntax of  format placeholder, please refer to the comment at the start of the definition of this function in eprintf.c
+* `void esprintf(char *buffer, const char *formatStringPointer, ... )`
+Writes a formatted string to a string buffer.
+The behavior is undefined if the string to be written (plus the terminating null character) exceeds the size of the array pointed to by buffer.
+* `void esnprintf(char* buffer, int size, const char* formatStringPointer, ... )`
+Writes a formatted string to a string buffer.
+With the maxium number of characters written designated by parameter size.
 * `void evprintf(const char* formatStringPointer, va_list argumentsPointer)`
 Writes a formatted string to default I/O using variable argument list.
-* `void esprintf(char *buffer, const char *formatStringPointer, ... )`
+* `void evsprintf(char *buffer, const char *formatStringPointer, va_list argumentsPointer)`
-Writes a formatted string to a character string buffer.
-The behavior is undefined if the string to be written (plus the terminating null character) exceeds the size of the array pointed to by buffer.
+Writes a formatted string to a string buffer using variable argument list.

 #####Input APIs are:
 * `/* upcoming soon */`

 #####Others
 * `#define CONVERT_CR_TO_CRLF_ENABLED 1`
 Set this Macro to 1 when you want a '\n' printed as "\r\n".
 This Macro is set to 1 in default.
+However, for some implemetation of `putchar(int ch)` , compilers like GCC for example, the"\r\n" might be interpreted as "\n\n", then you may want to set this Macro to 0.
 * `/* upcoming soon */`

 ##Replanting
 User shall always remember to use the LINK_USER_OUTPUT() Macro to link the user-defined one-byte output function to the library. e.g.
 * `LINK_USER_OUTPUT(UART1_PrintOneByte);`
 * `LINK_USER_OUTPUT(LCD_PrintOneByte);`